 Why is it good to have some stress?

 When we break down the science behind why our body reacts to stress the way it does, we can make mindful decisions about how we process that stress.
 Remember that every function of your body is designed to help it thrive.
 Stress is a natural occurrence and therefore our body’s response to it isn’t inherently bad.
-The way we react
+The way we react to, and augment our stress responses is the core issue.
+Just as our bodies need rest and recovery from physical stimulus, our minds need support in recovering from stress stimulus.

 When utilized correctly, stress can actually be a good thing and provide a lightning rod for change and movement in your life.
 But first, you need to know how stressed you are before you try to tackle it.
 We designed a stress and anxiety test so you can assess your current stress and anxiety levels for free.